With Caroline Priebe, Founder of the Center for the

 As a sustainability leader in the fashion industry, Priebe encourages others to take a holistic view of their businesses and their paths to success.

-We are all familiar with the saying, “no man is an island.”
+It is said that “no man is an island.”
 Well, neither are our clothes.
-The materials must be grown, harvested, and processed, the design formed, and the pattern sewn.
-Multiple actors and locations are involved, and the conscious designer must adopt this wider purview with regard to the impact of their products and business.
+The materials must be grown, harvested, and processed; the design formed, and the pattern sewn.
+Multiple actors and locations are involved in the process—the conscious designer must adopt this wider awareness with regard to the impact their products and business has at every level.

 There is a myriad of industries connected to the fashion business; it has links to almost every sector, from agriculture to manufacturing and from transportation to media.
 This wide reach makes the conscious fashion industry uniquely capable of not only bringing about large-scale change in the way we do business but also in redefining and realigning our cultural values and collective beliefs.
 Clothes and accessories are a defining part of culture, after all.

-It is therefore the responsibility of the leaders within the new circular fashion movement to wield this influence in ways that bring success not only to their own businesses but to the communities and environments that rely on them.
-As a fashion leader, you will need to reflect on the impact of every aspect of your company; the success of your design, sourcing, manufacturing, marketing, and beyond must be measured in terms of sustainability as well as profit (which we will talk more about below).
+It is therefore the responsibility of the leaders within the circular fashion movement to wield this influence in ways that bring success not only to their own businesses but to the communities and environments that their business relies on.
+As a fashion leader, you will need to reflect on the impact of every aspect of your company; the success of your design, sourcing, manufacturing, marketing, and beyond must be measured in terms of sustainability just as much as it is measured by profit (which we will talk more about below).

 Priebe believes that fashion entrepreneurs must also redefine what it means to be sustainable: